djmiblo/MOSAIQ/README.md

   - the server returns the array of objects.
   - **data form**
     [{date:\<date\>, publisher:\<publisher\>, headline:\<article headline\>, body:\<article body\>}, img:\<list of images\>, length:\<length of the body\> ...]
+- `plainText.js` reads rows with `type` from MySQL MOSAIQ database.
+  Then, it makes file `file.csv` of the data for machine learning.

 ### How to update Server
 1. ssh login to AmazonAWS